-Phone conversations where you show both sides of the conversation are fairly easy—you just handle them like regular dialog for the most part.
+One of the struggles authors have is presenting dialogue so that it's both understandable and engaging.
+Phone conversations can be especially problematic.
+Scenes where you show both sides of the conversation are fairly easy—you just handle them like regular dialogue for the most part.
 But what about one-sided convos?

-A convention I really like is to use an ellipsis to indicate the unheard speaker's dialog.
+A convention I really like is to use an ellipsis to indicate the unheard speaker’s dialogue.

 “Hey, girl!
 It’s Anne. … Nothing much, what are you up to? … You wanna grab lunch at Catfish Charlie’s? … Okay, see ya then!”